Cancer Rehabilitation in New Orleans

 When the lymph nodes under the arm have been removed during a mastectomy, a woman is at higher risk of lymphedema, severe swelling in the arm, for the rest of her life.
 Lymphedema may occur immediately following surgery, or months or years later.
 Not every woman who has a mastectomy will experience lymphedema.
 Men are also at risk for lymphedema, usually affecting their legs and arms.

-Touro Rehabilitation Center offers a comprehensive lymphedema treatment program at our Back in Action Center, where patients will be able to work with physical and occupational therapists in an outpatient setting.
+Touro Rehabilitation Center offers a comprehensive lymphedema treatment program where patients will be able to work with an occupational therapist in an outpatient setting.

 A physician referral for Occupational Therapy Lymphedema is needed before therapy can begin.
 For additional information on referring a patient to our lymphedema treatment program, please call the Cancer Rehabilitation Center at Touro at 504.897.7827.